hazelgrove/patterns-agda/README.md

 ## Core Definitions

-- [core.agda](core.agda) gives the syntax for expressions in Peanut
+- [core.agda](core.agda) gives the syntax for expressions in Peanut.
-- [value-judgements.agda](value-judgements.agda) defines the the e val and e notintro judgements and a few quick lemmas.
+- [value-judgements.agda](value-judgements.agda) defines the the e val and e notintro judgements and proves a few quick lemmas.
-- [result-judgements.agda](result-judgements.agda) defines the e indet and e final judgements and a few quick lemmas.
+- [result-judgements.agda](result-judgements.agda) defines the e indet and e final judgements and proves a few quick lemmas.
 - [constraints-core.agda](constraint-core.agda) defines the syntax of the incomplete constraint language.
 As well, it defines constraint typing, ξ refutable, ξ possible, and the satisfaction judgements.
 - [complete-constrants-core.agda](complete-constraints-core.agda) defines the syntax of the complete constraint language.
 As well, it defines complete contraint typing, satisfaction judgements, and the dual, truthify, and falsify functions.
 - [patterns-core.agda](patterns-core.agda) defines the various matching judgements, pattern typing, and the p refutable judgement.
-- [dynamics-core.agda](dynamics-core.agda) defines substitution, instruction transitions, and the values judgement.
+- [dynamics-core.agda](dynamics-core.agda) defines substitution, instruction transitions, and the "e' is a value of e" judgement.
 - [statics-core.agda](statics-core.agda) defines type assignment, constraint entailment, exhaustiveness, and nonredundancy.

 ## Contexts and Binders